marvgmail/spec/README.md

 Note: An address can create multiple simultaneous Sell Omni Protocol Currencies for Bitcoins offers for different Omni Protocol Currencies.
 Each offer is independent of any others; the unique id is used to specify a sell offer.

 Currently, this includes an active Sell Mastercoins for Bitcoins offer (one that has not been canceled or fully accepted and full payment received) and an active [New Property Creation via Crowdsale with Variable number of Tokens](#new-property-creation-via-crowdsale-with-variable-number-of-tokens) that accepts Bitcoins. [???
-NEED TO CLEAN THIS UP]
+NEED TO CLEAN UP THIS SENTENCE OR REMOVE IT.]

 [???
 NEED DETAILS HERE ABOUT OMNI TOKEN FEE PAID BY SELLER TO STAKED OMNI TOKEN HOLDERS]